 Early Life Stress, Neuroendocrine Function Analysis Differentiates Borderline Personality Disorder From Bipolar Disorder

-History of early life stress was significantly prevalent among individuals diagnosed with BPD and BD.
+History of early life stress was significantly prevalent among individuals diagnosed with borderline personality disorder and bipolar disorder.

 Along with understanding of a patient's history of early life stress, neuroendocrine biomarkers may help clinicians differentiate borderline personality disorder (BPD) from bipolar disorder (BD), according to a study published in Behavioural Brain Research.